Kong/docs.konghq.com/app/2.3.x/external-plugins.md

 When run without arguments, it will create a socket file with the `kong-prefix` and the executable name, appending `.socket`.
-For example, if the executable is `my-plugin` it would be `/usr/local/kong/my-plugin.socket` by default.
+For example, if the executable is `my-plugin`, it would be `/usr/local/kong/my-plugin.socket` by default.

 Example configuration: two standalone plugins, called `my-plugin`